Ixitxachitl/thermal_camera/readme.md

 ## Motion Detection

 The motion detection sensor calculates the difference between the "highest" and "average" temperatures in the frame.
 If the difference exceeds a certain threshold (default: 8), it indicates motion.
 You can adjust this threshold in the configuration.

+## MJPEG Stream

+The thermal camera integration also provides an MJPEG stream accessible at `http://<local-ip>:8169/mjpeg`.
+This can be added as a camera entity in Home Assistant or viewed directly in a web browser on the same network.
+The IP address (`<local-ip>`) will be automatically determined by the integration.

 ## Development